zackdillabough/PEPL-Compiler/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ex.) ```$ ./a.out < program.txt```

-A program written in this language is composed of three sections (in order):
+A program written in the compiler-specific language is composed of three sections (in order):

 1. A polynomial declaration section
 2. A START section